JohnProg/sk-react-native/README.md

 ### I changed some js code but it doesn't show on built app?!

-There is a dev mode flip switch in `./iOS/AppDelegate.m`, line 35: if false then it'll always run the S3 hosted `.jsbundle` file.

-I don't yet how to change that through a different XCode target build or environment.
-PR welcome.
+By default, this project is setup to run local code in simulator and S3 hosted code on a regular iPhone.

+If you want to change that, go to the project settings in XCode, search for `macros` and make it `DEBUG` is define for your target platform to run local code, or undefined to run
+S3 hosted.